sandialabs/dr_robot/README.md

   -brute, --Subbrute    SubBrute is a community driven project with the goal
                         of creating the fastest, and most accurate subdomain enumeration tool.
+  -sfinder, --Subfinder
+                        SubFinder is a subdomain discovery tool that discovers valid subdomains for websites by using passive online sources
+  -knock, --Knock       Knockpy is a python tool designed to enumerate
+                        subdomains on a target domain through a wordlist -amass, --Amass       The OWASP Amass tool suite obtains subdomain names by scraping data sources, recursive brute forcing,
+                        crawling web archives, permuting/altering names and
+                        reverse DNS sweeping.
+  -recong, --Reconng
   -shodan, --Shodan     Query SHODAN for publicly facing sites of given domain -arin, --Arin         Query ARIN for public CIDR ranges.
 This is better as a
                         brute force option as the ranges